andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 Let's quickly go over the data that is made available by the **Code Similarity** feature.

 #### Similarity Score
-The similarity score is used to find solutions that are similar in approach, and also for identifying possibly plagiarized solutions.
+The similarity score is used to find solutions that are similar in approach and for identifying possibly plagiarized solutions.
 Our implementation is designed to scale to millions of compared solutions.
 It is not fooled by formatting, naming differences, or by order of operations.

 A score of 100 indicates that the code is exactly the same (even though the characters within the different sets of code may actually be different).
 We consider solutions to be similar to others with any score above 80%.
 Similarity scores below that value are not actively tracked.

 #### Mass Score
-The mass score is used to determine how much program work exists within a candidate's solution.
-This score takes into account things like operators, functions and regular expressions and calculates a form of complexity that we believe to be more useful than simply using lines of code (LoC).
+The mass score is used to quantify the amount of program work characterizing a candidate's solution code.
+This score takes into account the components of code such as operators, functions and regular expressions and calculates a form of complexity that we believe to be more useful than simply using lines of code (LoC).

 #### Risk Detection
 While there are other use cases for code similarity, such as surfacing similar but not exact solutions when comparing candidate's code to others, the main application of this feature is to detect possible plagiarized solutions.
 There is no way for Qualified to automatically say for sure that a solution is plagiarized.
 The system only determines that code is similar; it doesn't know why the code is similar.